ShantGananian/shantgananian.github.io/about.md

 To expand my academic career, I worked at the [Institute for Automation and Applied Computer Science (IAI)](https://www.iai.kit.edu/index.php) at KIT both during my studies and for a year after graduation as a research assistant in the field of identification, control and monitoring of multi-size systems and the application of automation technology for the circular economy.

+After completing my first degree; diploma in Mechanical engineering, majoring in Power Engineering, I built a successful career, 8+ years, in promoting and implementing management systems for production, quality, sustainability and safety, by holding highly responsible positions; Production Manager followed by (quality, health, safety and environment) QHSE Manager positions, in large corporate groups in various industries in the United Arab Emirates.

 With good leadership skills, programming knowledge, in-depth knowledge of the product development process and experience in finding creative solutions to complex technical problems, I have a proven track record of producing and improving products, methods and manufacturing processes.

-After completing my first degree; diploma in Mechanical engineering, majoring in Power Engineering, I built a successful career, 8+ years, in promoting and implementing management systems for production, quality, sustainability and safety, by holding highly responsible positions; Production Manager followed by (quality, health, safety and environment) QHSE Manager positions, in large corporate groups in various industries in the United Arab Emirates.

-During my studies on KIT, I invested additional time and effort to gain practical knowledge in mechatronics and micro systems technology and acquired in-depth knowledge and practice in the fields of robotics, medical technology, computer science and micro systems technology through several internships, working in teams.
+During my studies at KIT, I invested additional time and effort to gain practical knowledge in mechatronics and micro systems technology and acquired in-depth knowledge and practice in the fields of robotics, medical technology, computer science and micro systems technology through several internships, working in teams.

 In the internship about [humanoide robots](https://h2t.iar.kit.edu/28_1709.php), our team's task was to program the KIT [Anthropomatics and Robotics institute (IAR)](https://www.informatik.kit.edu/english/5107.php)'s "Armar 6" robot in C++ and by using the robot development environment Armarx software, to collect several parts of a product, situated in different places in a factory hall, while avoiding any collision, and finally, to assemble the parts together in the correct way, i.e. by putting two gears in their locations in a box and putting the cover above it.
 Tasks included motion planning (navigation, collision detection and avoidance, grasping, placing) and visual servoing among others.